The Human Microbiome

 6 steps you can take to give your baby the best start in life

 - The first and most important step to providing your future baby with a healthy immune system starts BEFORE conception!
 Both parents should start improving their health and weight status at least 6-9 months prior to conceiving.
 This time period improves the chances of healthy egg and sperm development as well as improving the mother’s microbiome status.
-Latest research shows that babies born to overweight or obese mothers, are more likely to become overweight or obese than those born to normal-weight mothers.
+Over the past 5 years, scientists have discovered that an ‘optimal vaginal ecosystem is associated with enhanced fertility, better birth outcomes and reduced risk of recurrent urinary tract infections as well as sexually transmitted diseases’.
+Latest research also shows that babies born to overweight or obese mothers, are more likely to become overweight or obese than those born to normal-weight mothers.
 Researchers have also discovered that a link between the presence of microbiota in the infant gut appears to be reflected in maternal and child overweight status, particularly in cesarean-delivered babies.

 - During your pregnancy make sure your wholesome, healthy diet includes a variety of colourful vegetables, fibre and some cultured fermented foods such as Kefir, Kim chi, Kombucha, Tempeh, Sauerkraut and / or a good probiotic specifically formulated for pregnancy and breast feeding.
 Look out for a reputable product that includes a variety of Bifidobacterium and Lactobacillus (including L. rhamnosus) strains.
 L. rhamnosus HN001 strain has been shown to reduce the incidences of actopic eczema in certain at-risk children for the first 2 years of life.